-Pension provision is the same for same-sex married couples, civil partners, and straight married couples, except for schemes which pay benefits to the surviving partner of a couple, in the event of the death of the pension holder.
+Pension provision is the same for same-sex and mixed-sex married couples and civil partners, except for schemes which pay benefits to the surviving partner of a couple, in the event of the death of the pension holder.

 Civil Partnership Act